-The verification process assures that the email address a sender is using is in fact his email address.
-When the sender uses an addon product in sender verification mode or the webinterface the first time, an email with a verification code will be sent to the sender.
-This code needs to be copied from the email and pasted into a field in the user interface to allow confirmation of the email address.
+The verification process assures that the email address a sender is using is in fact their email address.
+When the sender uses an addon product in sender verification mode or the Web App for the first time, an email with a verification code will be sent to the sender.
+This code needs to be copied from the email and pasted into the requesting application to perform a confirmation of the email address.
 When the sender uses an addon product in client verification mode, the verification for the sender will be created automatically by the client (see Client Verification).

-Using the "Reset" button in the upper part of the screen you have the option to make all currently valid verification codes invalid.
-You can choose if you want to reset only the verification codes of users of the Cryptshare Web Frontend and Cryptshare for Outlook add-ins or also all connected Crypthare for Notes, Cryptshare Robot, .NET or JAVA API senders.
-All senders whose verifications have been made invalid, must re-verify with your server before they can send information again.
+Using the "Reset" button in the upper part of the screen you have the option to make all currently valid verifications invalid.
+You can choose if you want to reset only the verifications of users of the Cryptshare Web App and Cryptshare for Outlook add-ins or also all connected Cryptshare for Notes, Cryptshare Robot, .NET or JAVA API senders.
+All senders whose verifications have been made invalid, must re-verify with your server before they can send transfers again.

 Maximum and Idle Validity Term